amcgaha/exploring-health-records/README.md

 4. Session 2 campers:
 The takeaway for decision-makers is that respiratory infections seem to always be present in Session 2, and that the number of visits is fairly consistent year-to-year.
 It's important to take preventative measures, monitor, intervene when necessary.
 The lesson from Session 2 is that infections are probably present even if we're not looking for them.

+Overall, campers don't vary between sessions all that much.
+Stick within 15-20 percent of visits range.
+Staff vary much more.
+Variance in Session 1 and 5 doesn't mean much because there isn't much data, but variance in Session 2 reveals that significant outbreaks may have occured in certain years.